Creative Writing (MA)

 Throughout both semesters you will attend a writer’s workshop, which leads to the first portfolio of written work (approximately 6,000 words, with a critical commentary of 1,000 words).
 One-to-one sessions with portfolio tutors also run in your second semester.

-The Creative Process module gives you the chance to sit in on undergraduate classes and to teach a session and to visit local schools and colleges.
-Part one will be complete when you successfully pass an essay on teaching creative writing.
+On the Teaching Creative Writing module, you will have the chance to sit in on undergraduate classes and to teach a session and to visit local schools and colleges.
+To complete the module you will successfully pass an essay on teaching creative writing.

 - Portfolio One (to be completed in late March/early April)